 I also discovered that I loved the camping themes, woodland creatures and I loved how navy blue worked with these elements too!
 If you’re curious how all of this nursery inspiration came together, you can check out the nursery room reveal here.

 6. Stop pinning and start doing.

-The moment Pinterest starts becoming a road block is when you are stuck pinning and can’t seem to get off your butt start making it happen.
-I dare you to commit to an entire day Pinterest free as you start decorating your room!
-If you want to save a couple of inspiration pictures on your phone or save a link to a DIY project, that’s fine – but the key here is to cut out any distractions, namely the rabbit hole of Pinterest.
+The moment Pinterest starts becoming a roadblock is when you are stuck pinning and can’t seem to get off your butt and start making it happen.
+I dare you to commit to an entire day Pinterest-free as you start decorating your room!
+If you want to save a couple of inspirational pictures on your phone or save a link to a DIY project, that’s fine – but the key here is to cut out any distractions, namely the rabbit hole of Pinterest.